-- Preview Email Newsletter

 Q and A: Mark Roosa, Pepperdine's dean of libraries and interim director of the Frederick R. Weisman Museum of Art

 As the spring semester unfolds, new opportunities for learning and engagement are emerging across Pepperdine's campus.
-At the Frederick R. Weisman Museum of Art, a recently launched more PR
+At the Frederick R. Weisman Museum of Art, a recently launched exhibition highlights works from the University's more PR

 Remote work opens doors for workers with poor mental health (10)